educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/15-selection-criteria.md

 on clusters and training portals.

-The use of labels provides the most flexibility as they can easily be updated for a cluster or training portal without needing to change the name of the resource, which would be the case if name based matching were used.
+The use of labels provides the most flexibility as they can easily be updated for a cluster or training portal without needing to delete and recreate a resource, which would be the case if name based matching were used and you needed to change the name of a resource.

 Do note that labels matched by the lookup service are not Kubernetes labels declared in the resource metadata but are labels specific to Educates which are